EPA Section 608Open Book Certification

 608 Certifications for Servicing Air Conditioning and Refrigeration Systems

-Before testing your knowledge on different types of appliances, you will need to pass the Core Section of your EPA 608 exam.
+Before testing your knowledge of different types of appliances, you will need to pass the Core Section of your EPA 608 exam.
 The core section of this test discusses the purpose behind industry regulations and each technician’s responsibility to generate a safe and environmentally result.
-Your core exam section will contain a variety of topics, including focuses on ozone depletion, the value and risks of refrigerants, the Three R’s (Recover, Recycle, Reclaim), safe practices, recovery techniques, and more.
+Your core exam section will contain a variety of topics, including a focus on ozone depletion, the value and risks of refrigerants, the Three R’s (Recover, Recycle, Reclaim), safe practices, recovery techniques, and more.

 Type 1 – Servicing Small Appliances

 Available online in an open-book format, the Type 1 EPA 608 certification enables you to service smaller appliances.
 This section includes proper recovery techniques and industry requirements for small appliances, including recovery in equipment made before and after November 15, 1993.
 Keep in mind you will also need to take the Core Section test, but since it is open-book, the Core Section will need to be taken in a proctored environment for future certifications!

 This EPA certification will enable you to service or dispose of medium- to very high-pressure appliances, except in applications such as small appliances or air conditioners within motor vehicles.
 The focus of this education and training is geared more toward leak detection and how to properly test equipment.
 Type II also focuses on recovery techniques and requirements to minimize loss or cross-contamination.